10 Steps To Take If An Alcoholic Or Addict Refuses Treatment

 More than that, it’s also a key component in validating your stance in an intervention down the road.
 If you know nothing about what your loved one is going through, it’s very difficult to understand the magnitude of the situation from a third-party perspective.
-Do the research, and understand the specific drug (or alcohol) issues that your loved one is going through in order to better understand their place in all of this.
+Do the research, and understand the specific drug or alcohol issues that your loved one is going through in order to better understand their place in all of this.

-8. Decipher the Situation
+8. Decipher The Situation

 There are different stages of addiction.
 It’s difficult to determine exactly where your loved one resides.
 It makes a difference between being able to talk one-on-one with them and realizing that they are too far gone.
 If you can determine where they are in their addiction, it’s going to be beneficial.

-7. Start with the Medical Approach
+7. Start With The Medical Approach

 When someone is in the grip of addiction, their clarity quickly withers away.
 Suggest or schedule a routine check-up appointment.
 Inform the doctor of the addiction prior to the visit, and do so for multiple reasons.
-They’ll be better able to identify the issues and see past the excuses of the addict.
-Doctors will still protect doctor-patient confidentiality, but in their medical and professional opinions, they can also recommend courses of action to take, which can be very eye-opening for the addict.
+They’ll be better able to identify the issues and see past the excuses of the individual.
+Doctors will still protect doctor-patient confidentiality, but in their medical and professional opinions, they can also recommend courses of action to take, which can be very eye-opening for the person.
 In some cases, it has been proven to help them think clearly when someone outside of their social or family circle is able to recognize issues.
 Before they are too far gone, it’s a wake-up call.

 6. Stop Funding